REV23Docs/rev23-cloudapp-docs/docs/versions/ios.md

 ### Flags

-Added [Flags](../settings/flags.md) to customers to allow you to easily flag customers to be alerted to future problematic encouters.
+Added [Flags](../settings/flags.md) to customers to allow you to easily flag customers to be alerted to future problematic encounters.

 #### Additional Changes